Rakvice: Economy

-Rakvice is known for its large vineyards and is known for its long wine-making tradition.
+Rakvice is known for its large vineyards and is known for its long winemaking tradition.
 It lies in the Velkopavlovická wine subregion.

 Transport

 The D2 motorway (part of the European route E65) from Brno to Břeclav passes through the municipal territory.

 Rakvice is located on the Brno–Staré Město railway line.

 Sights

 The main landmark of Rakvice is the Church of Saint John the Baptist.
 After the original church was completely destroyed during the Thirty Years' War, it was rebuilt and extended in the second half of the 17th century.